What to know about past meetings between Putin and his American counterparts

 Putin and Joe Biden met only once while holding the presidency –- in Geneva in June 2021.

-Putin and Biden talked for three hours, but no breakthroughs came out of the meeting.
-The two exchanged expressions of mutual respect, but firmly restated their starkly different views on all of the above.
+Putin and Biden talked for three hours, with no breakthroughs.
+They exchanged expressions of mutual respect, but firmly restated their starkly different views on various issues.

 They spoke again via videoconference in December 2021 as tensions heightened over Ukraine.
-Biden threatened sanctions if Russia invaded Ukraine, and Putin demanded guarantees that Kyiv wouldn’t join NATO –- something Washington and its allies said was a nonstarter.
+Biden threatened sanctions if Russia invaded, and Putin demanded guarantees that Kyiv wouldn’t join NATO –- something Washington and its allies said was a nonstarter.

 Another phone call between the two came in February 2022, less than two weeks before the full-scale invasion.
-Then the high-level contacts stopped cold, with no publicly disclosed conversations between Putin and Biden since the invasion.
+Then the high-level contacts stopped cold, with no publicly disclosed conversations between them since the invasion.

 Putin and Donald Trump